This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 A Bit of Christmas Market History

-Did you know German Christmas markets go back hundreds of years?
-These holiday traditions, or Weihnachtsmärkte, began as winter fairs in the Middle Ages, where people could stock up on seasonal goods and treats to get ready for Christmas.
+These holiday markets, or Weihnachtsmärkte, began as winter fairs in the Middle Ages, where people could stock up on seasonal goods and treats to get ready for Christmas.
 Over time, they became community celebrations filled with food, drinks, music, and merriment.

 The Preparation Behind the Magic